22 July 2018

 Each of the steps mentioned in the design process above has its own contextual requirements in every project.
-The templates listed below can be used as a facilitation tool for dealing with majority of those contextual situation.
+The templates listed below can be used as a facilitation tool for dealing with the majority of those contextual situations.

 This template is to facilitate an exercise that requires participants to put down their thoughts on a piece of chit to be later segregated into clusters in order to identify the over-arching pain-point.

 This template assists in sifting out the actionable solutions resulting from the Pain-point mapping exercise.
 Towards the end, everyone together provides consensus in deciding what should go as an improvement and what qualifies for a new feature.